 - We would also advise on preferred products such as the PureGlutathione Cream, PureGlutathione Capsules and a Serum help to keep enhancing results until your next appointment.

 Your PIGMENTATION PROTOCOL treatment plan may consist of the following treatments to maximize results depending on your skin type as different concerns require specialized care and treatments –

 - IPL, Plasma Therapy (Helps with Moles, skin tags, various skin lesions, freckles, sun spots)

 - Chemical peels, Dermapen Skin Needling (Helps with Pigmentation after Acne )

 - Cosmelan Peel for extreme cases (Chloasma aka. pregnancy mask)

 Treatment of pigmentation varies dependent on the severity of the condition, its causes and where they appear on the body.

 The most commonly treated areas are the ones that are more visible and include the face, neck, hands, arms and back.
 Laser Treatment is a great treatment option for pigmentation caused by the sun and for freckles, brown spots and redness.
 The laser energy gently heats the upper layers of the skin which is then absorbed by the targeted area being treated.
-This process stimulates the production of collagen and aids in blending the natural colours present.
+This process aides in stimulating the production of collagen and aids in blending the natural colours present.

-Superficial Dermapen™ treatments may be performed as often as every 2-4 weeks to manage and correct uneven tone without overstimulating or harming the skin.
+Superficial Dermapen™ treatments may be performed as often as every 2-4 weeks to help manage and correct uneven tone without overstimulating or harming the skin.
 Unlike laser or IPL, Dermapen™ treatments may be performed on all skin colours and on all types with unwanted pigmentation.